Film (and Film Noir)

 The be-all and end-all of film sites!
-A great starting point (and often, the ending point) for finding out about that film with whats-his-name and the other one who was in that film with the dog.
+A great starting point (and often, the ending point) for finding out about "that film with whats-his-name and the other one who was in that film with the dog and that chick who dated the guy from Friends."

 An About.com site, which means lots and lots (and lots and lots) of good links on all kinds of classic flicks, all administered by fellow private eye genre fellow traveller Brad Lang, who also does the Hardboiled Heaven web site, and wrote the Crockett P.I. series.
 Of particular interest are his Top 200 Films and his Film Noir Page.
 He's also compiled a list of his Ten Favorite Detective, Hardboiled and Noir Films right here, on this site.